chad-fisher/guides/dev/_sources/r/00_Getting_started_with_R.md.txt

    - Open RStudio after installation and ensure it recognizes your R installation.

 ## Running R on Tufts Datalab computer
-R and RStudio have been donwloaded and installed in all computers in the Tufts Data Lab, and you are welcome to use them.
+R and RStudio have been downloaded and installed on all computers in the Tufts Data Lab, and you are welcome to use them.
 For more information on hours, services available, and the other software installed on those computers, please see the [Medford Data Lab](https://sites.tufts.edu/datalab/medford-data-lab/) and [Boston Data Lab](https://sites.tufts.edu/datalab/boston-data-lab/).

 ## Running R in Linux/MacOS (UNIX)